satyerncareer/UITextFieldValidator/README.md

-# UITextFieldValidator
+# UITextField Validator

 [![Version](https://img.shields.io/cocoapods/v/UITextFieldValidator.svg?style=flat)](http://cocoapods.org/pods/UITextFieldValidator)
 [![License](https://img.shields.io/cocoapods/l/UITextFieldValidator.svg?style=flat)](https://github.com/satyerncareer/UITextFieldValidator/blob/master/LICENSE)
 [![Platform](https://img.shields.io/cocoapods/p/UITextFieldValidator.svg?style=flat)](http://cocoapods.org/pods/UITextFieldValidator)
 [![Language](https://img.shields.io/badge/language-swift%204-green.svg)](https://github.com/satyerncareer/UITextFieldValidator)

-UITextFieldValidator is a UITextField validator which can be use in different ways.
+UITextField Validator is a UITextField validator which can be use in different ways.
 So you would now focus on writing your core logic and let UITextFieldValidator handle all your field validations.
 For more info you can see "How to use" section bellow.

 ## Example